thradams/cake/ownership.md

 }
 ```

 **Zero** and **null** are different states.
 This difference is necessary because, for non-pointers like the socket sample, 0 does not necessarily means null.
 The compiler does not know the semantics for types that are not pointers.

+#### static_set

-However, you can use **static_set** to override states.
-In Listing 16, we annotate that server_socket is null, which doesn't mean it is zero but indicates that it is not holding any resources and is safe to return without calling close.
+We can use **static_set** to override states.
+In the next sample, we annotate that server_socket is null, which doesn't mean it is zero but indicates that it is not holding any resources and is safe to return without calling close.

-**Listing 16 - Usage of static_set**
+**Sample - Usage of static_set**

 ```c
   owner int server_socket =